Guided Tours in Florence

 Siena-San Gimignano Full Day

 Siena-San Gimignano Full DayDeparting from and returning to Florence, this full day excursion begins with a visit to the picturesque village of San Gimignano, famous for the 13th century towers that stand as a testament to its medieval prosperity and the wealth of its merchants.
 Afterwards, you will drive through the gorgeous Tuscan countryside to Siena.
-In this cradle of the Italian Gothic style, your expert, private guide will introduce you to the artistic marvels of the historic center.
+In this cradle of the Italian Gothic style, your expert, private guide will introduce you to the artistic marvels of the historic center with an hour and a half tour.
 See the spectacular Duomo and baptistery, both of which beautifully symbolize the devout religious nature of the Sienese.
 The city's heart is the gracious, shell-shaped main piazza, or Campo, site of the celebrated Palio - this thrilling horserace is run twice each summer, on July 2nd and August 16th.
 Looming over it is the Palazzo Pubblico (City Hall), a crenellated, medieval building that represents the independence and economic might of the Sienese oligarchy.
 Time permitting, the driver will take a slight detour to Monteriggioni, a tiny village surrounded by high walls and 14 square towers.
 It is one of the finest examples of medieval military architecture in existence.

 From $141.00 Per Person